NorthernWidget/DS3231/Documentation/Time-Retrieval.md

 We users of the device might find little use for the Century bit during the years 2000 through 2098 or so.
 Anyone planning to use this Library with a DS3231 in the year 2099 may wish to experiment with code to evaluate and correctly use the Century bit.

 My beard will probably not grow long enough for me to reach that future era.
-I would probably look for a different RTC chip then.
+Even so, by then I would probably look for a different RTC chip.
 The reason is the DS3231 makes no promise to handle Leap Years correctly in or after the year 2100.